SAP-archive/cloud-apis-virtual-event/exercises/01/readme.md

 :point_right: Select one of the APIs, such as for the Accounts service, and get a feel for how the endpoints are presented; in a similar way to what we saw in the API Hub, the endpoints are grouped together.
 For the Accounts Service, the groups are Global Account Operations, Directory Operations, Subaccount Operations and Job Management.

 > It may be that once these APIs move out of beta, they may find a place in the API Hub.
 But it's important to know that not every API is immediately listed there.

+:point_right:  Before finishing with this step, take a quick look at the [Authentication](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/latest/en-US/3670474a58c24ac2b082e76cbbd9dc19.html) link which will bring you to some documentation on how to manage authentication and authorization for these cloud management APIs.
+Make a mental note of what's required with respect to authentication here - how the APIs are protected.

 ### 3. Explore other sources of API information - Enterprise Messaging APIs